siriusdemon/P523-Rust/README.md

 + AssginRegister
 + DiscardCallLive

+The register allocator in this week is very naive or just wrong if you like.

 ### Week5

 + UncoverFrameConflict
 + IntroduceAllocationForm
 + SelectInstruction
++ AssignFrame
++ FinalizeFrameLocations

-convince yourself that the following cases cover the (set a (op b c))
+select-instruction is really challenge.
+Convince yourself that the following cases cover the (set a (op b c))
 ```lisp
 (set a (op b c))
 (set a (op a b))